OpenCockpitOpenCockpit

 coordinates only · no source · O(1) memory query

-Type /cg in any chat to enter exploration mode — the agent picks endpoints based on the question shape.
+Type /cg in any chat to enter graph-exploration mode.

 ⌘ Slash Modes